If there is anything evangelicals love more than a C.S. Lewis quote, it’s a fake C.S. Lewis quote.

-All of us can lose perspective on the proper place of theology.
+All of us can lose perspective on the proper place of politics.
 We may think it is a way to bring about a social utopia through government policies or we could view it as the means through which God will bring “revival” to our nation.

 Both of those miss the truth about politics and, more importantly, the truth about heaven.